Dan-Hill95/Spatially_Varying_SH/Stability/Readme.md

 Stability_Plot(R, k);

-where R denotes the width of the spatial heterogeneity and k is the angular fourier index of the linear eigenfunction.
+where R denotes the width of the spatial heterogeneity and k is the angular Fourier index of the linear eigenfunction.

 To produce figures like Figure 5, type: